LorenzoLatini13/CentralityMeasureOnBigGraph/README.md

 We will manipulate data from IMDb Datasets using AWK programming language to build a big graph where each node represent an Actor/Actress and two node are linked by an edge if and only if the actors partecipated in the same film.

+Our objective is to identify the actors who have collaborated with the highest number of other actors.

-Finally, we will apply two strategies to a sub-graph built starting from American actors: the former will be an Exact Centrality Measure while the latter will be a Random Centrality Measure.
+To do so we will apply two strategies to a sub-graph built starting from American actors: the former will be an Exact Centrality Measure while the latter will be a Random Centrality Measure.

 The results from the first strategy will be satisfying while those from the second strategy strongly depend on computational power.